Rules &

 Guest Playing

-The limit to the number of matches a player can play on the same day is two.
+Guest players may play in a maximum of two matches each day.
 A player may guest play with a team and still play for their own team during a club match day.

 Guest players are to be announced prior to the match in which they are being used.
 Directors of Coaching (or another designated representative in cases where the club does not have a DOC) must contact their opposing club prior to the match to notify the opposing club of the guest players.
 Out of courtesy this contact should be made the week prior to the game, however it can be made on the field at the time of the game if necessary.